Medically reviewed by Drugs.com. Last updated on Apr 22, 2022.

 Chemical Class: Opioid

-The fentanyl skin patch should not be used if you need pain medicine for just a short time, such as when recovering from surgery (eg, tonsils surgery).
-Do not use this medicine to relieve mild pain.
-This medicine should not be used to treat pain that you only have once in a while or "as needed".
+The Duragesic® skin patch should not be used if you need pain medicine for just a short time, such as after dental surgery or tonsil surgery.
+Do not use the patch for mild pain or pain that occurs only once in a while.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: